caomenglong1/measurement-kit/include/measurement_kit/README.md

 A `mk_task_t` is an operation that Measurement Kit can perform.
 Even though you could start several tasks concurrently, _internally only a single task will be run at a time_.
-Subsequently `start`ed `mk_task_t`s will be put into a queue and will wait to become active.
+Subsequently started tasks will have to wait.

 The `mk_task_t` type is thread safe.
 Specifically, you are supposed to configure and then schedule a task but you are not supposed to change the